IRONSET/Discord-Level-Bot/README.md

 * [Create and invite a bot to your server](https://discordpy.readthedocs.io/en/rewrite/discord.html)

 ### Setup
-* On the discord Server create the level Roles there should be 25 toal with the naming scheme lvl + the level number
+* On the discord Server create the level Roles there should be 25 total with the naming scheme lvl + the level number
 ```
 lvl1, lvl2, lvl3, ...
 ```